nbiancolin/musescore-part-formatter/README.md

 ```

+Current Project: Inspecting a score, and getting its properties (from the title box, and meta properties)
+by-project: Using these inspected values to format the score intelligently
+by-by project: using different nmpl's

+TODO: last test: get all part names of all parts in score

 Notes about the Musescore Uncompressed (XML Based) File Format:
 - MM Rests appear to have changed?
   - It seems that now, for a MM rest of length 4, there are 5 measures ??